-When we arrived there was quite a large queue, so large we considered coming back later, but it seemed to be moving pretty quickly, so we went for it.
+When we arrived there was quite a large queue, so large we considered coming back later, but as it seemed to be moving pretty quickly, we went for it.

 I’m glad we did, as it felt like we were barely waiting at all before boarding, and we were soon heading back towards the falls.

 We passed the American Falls, which is much more of a straight line of water tipping over the edge than the more iconic curved horseshoe shape, but has huge boulders and rocks that the cascade crashes on to, making this section of the falls in some ways more dramatic.

 Before long we were under the mists of the Bridal Veil and Canadian Falls; I could see the viewing point that we’d been standing on not even hour before, and the people looked tiny.

 From the boat, the falls are huge and imposing, and the spray quickly soaks you.
 The best thing to do is just accept your face will constantly be wet, and make sure you’ve got sunglasses to work as makeshift goggles, otherwise you’ll be squinting through the whole thing.